How to Fix Furbo 360° Jamming: The Complete Troubleshooting Guide

 1. Height: 3-4 feet above floor (reduces dust intake)

-2. Surface: Solid furniture (not wobbly shelf)
+2. Surface: Solid furniture (not a wobbly shelf)

 3. Room: Living room or bedroom (stable environments)